harvard-nrg/scanbuddy/docs/source/user_docs.rst

 Installing via Docker Compose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installing and running Scanbuddy via docker compose has only been tested on MacOS by the developers, though it's likely it will work on Linux as well.
+Check out an installation video for `docker compose here <https://youtu.be/JbkHnK4dlpo>`_.

 Installing Services Individually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^